Skip to content

 Last 12 months

-Latest twelve BLS observations from the page-pack pull.
-Values are displayed in millions of jobs.
+Latest twelve BLS observations from the page-pack pull, in thousands of persons.

 Catalog lineageThis page is built from a catalog-linked BLS curve_series resource.
 The page-pack walks from the stat page to the displayed payroll curve, L1 fact filters, staging model, source external tables, provider, and data channel.